Hallilogod/KernelToys/README.md

 # FAQ:

+**Q:** Can i use kerneltoys for a social media video or something?

+**A:** Sure, feel free to use it as long as you give credits, if you do a video about it for example please put the repository link in the description

 **Q:** HELPP!!!
 WHAT IS A NT NATIVE PATH????
 HOW DO I USE THE DELETEKEY OPTION???

 **A:** its a REAL full path, C:\Windows actually isnt a full path, under the hood its \GLOBAL??\C:\Windows, C: is just a symbolic link to \Device\HarddiskVolumeX where X is the partition.